eddie0809/BachelorRepository/README.md

 # bachelors
-code for my bachelor thesis
+code jupyter notebooks, python files and .tex with their accompanying pdfs for my bachelor thesis

+submitted 20220729